Asha-Empire/Game-Story/README.md

 Reaching the asteroid belt in a short time and mining, humanity was trying to go beyond.
 That's why they set up space stations in different places.

-However, due to the long journey times, humans could not get out of Mars, the asteroid belt and space outposts in these regions.
+However, due to the long traveling times, humans could not get out of Mars, the asteroid belt and space outposts in these regions.

 #### 2300...